2017 – The year that the King Returned to Hoghton Tower after 400 years!

-The project aims to educate and inspire the next generation by bringing to life a key event in the Tower’s history, the 1617 visit of King James 1st of England, and allowing people to delve deeper into history and discover new information about that time.
+The project aimed to educate and inspire the next generation by bringing to life a key event in the Tower’s history, the 1617 visit of King James I of England, and allowing people to delve deeper into history and discover new information about that time.

-The project will galvanize interest and create new ways for everyone to discover, learn about and participate in this heritage site.
-There are many ways for you to be involved:
+The project galvanized interest and created new ways for everyone to discover, learn about and participate in this heritage site.
+The community was able to get involved in many different ways:

-oral history sessions – capturing the memories of the local community around Hoghton Tower;
+• oral history sessions – captured the memories of the local community around Hoghton Tower for generations to come;

-bursaries for research – to unearth previously unseen and unknown facts, outreach to schools;
+• bursaries for research – to unearth previously unseen and unknown facts,

-participate in the James 1st Anniversary event in July 2017 which brought together much of the research that had taken place.
+• participation in the James 1st Anniversary event in July 2017 which brought together much of the research that had taken place.